 Our results indicate that player 1 forms more sophisticated beliefs than player 2 in the X-games.
 Since the subjects in the two roles were ex-ante identical, this suggests a model of endogenous role-dependent sophistication.
-Developing such a model is beyond the scope of this paper, but we believe writing down such models and collecting datasets to differentiate between them is a promising direction for future research.
+It is beyond the scope of this paper, but we consider eveloping such models collecting datasets to differentiate between them is a promising direction for future research.